 Not going to lie: it’s possible, but unlikely.
-You’re doing something pretty unnatural in shoving something up there, but caution, lube and a modicum of care should prevent any real damage.
-The penetrating partner should be sensitive and attuned to the receiving partner’s needs.
-The receiving partner should not be too shy to say when something hurts, or when they need to stop.
-Some minor pain or very minor bleeding is possible after anal play.
-If it’s anything more than minor, see a doctor.
-Play sensibly and you will not end up damaged, haemorrhoid-ridden or faecally incontinent.
+You’re doing something pretty unnatural in shoving something up there, but caution, lube and a non-dickhead partner should preclude any real damage.
+Don’t be too shy to say when something hurts.

 Leakage And Pregnancy

 You might think that pregnancy is a pretty unlikely outcome of anal sex, but it can and does happen.
-The chance is small, but ejaculate can leak from the ass and be transferred to the vagina.
-Wearing a condom will, of course, prevent this – as will the receiving partner taking a moment to expel the semen after sex, and then wipe themselves clean from front to back.
+The chance is small, but come can leak from the ass into the vagina, or be transferred in other ways.
+Wearing a condom will, of course, help prevent this – as will the receiver taking a moment to expel the semen after sex and wipe themselves clean.